 How you use the library might be a little bit different this year, but we want you to feel confident that the MMLL Library remains a safe place to be.
 Here are some of the steps we're taking to ensure this.

 This is to ensure good air ventilation in compliance with safety guidelines.
+If you see the CO2 monitor turning yellow or red, please follow the guidelines (you can find them next to a monitor).

 So that we don't exceed our maximum capacity, and so we can contact you if we learn that a library user tested positive for COVID-19, everyone who comes into the library will have to book first.
 This will be really simple, and you won't have to book far in advance.